NSSAC/EpiHiper/docs/quickstart/get-started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Additional dependencies:
-  - OpenMPI version 3.14 and above (provided by package: openmpi3)
+  - `OpenMPI version 3.14 <https://www.open-mpi.org/software/ompi/v3.1/>`_ and above (provided by packages: openmpi3, openmpi3-devel)
-  - OpenMPI header files (provided by package: openmpi3-devel)

 From the root directory of the repository execute: